 Although The Jewellery Quarter is national treasure in itself, there is much more to this area of the city than just jewellery shops.
+However if you are looking specifically for jewellery, you can have a look at websites such as JACOBSTHEJEWELLERS.COM and see what they have to offer.
 This relatively small section of Birmingham is a designated conservation area, begging to be explored and boasts over 200 listed buildings nestled between its roads and side streets.
 It is easy to get to, being a 10-15 minute walk from the city centre, or accessible via the Midland Metro tram, which runs every 8 minutes at a cost of £1 each way from New Street Station.

 See our list below of 10 reasons why this area deserves a visit.